 Senior citizens discount: If you’re 55 or 60 and older, your insurer may offer up to 10% off your premiums.

-Long-term policyholder discount: If you’ve been a policyholder with the same insurer for five years or more, it’s common for insurers to offer 10% loyalty discounts.
+Loyalty discount: If you’ve been a policyholder with the same insurance company for five years or more, you may be eligible for a loyalty discount of up to 10% off.

 Increasing your policy deductible generally lowers your home insurance premiums.
 If your rates recently went up and your deductible is currently set to $1,000, consider choosing a higher deductible to get those rates back down.
 If your home doesn’t face many hazards or you’ve owned your house a while without having to file a claim, then it may be in your best interest to choose a high-deductible policy.

 Re-shop your homeowners insurance